danilolmc/awesome-todo-app/README.md

 ## JSON Server

-This project is using Json Server for simulate an API, fallow the steps bellow to install and run JSON server
+This project is using Json Server for simulate an API, follow the steps bellow to install and run JSON server

 1 - Type on your terminal end press enter for installing Json server: `npm install -g json-server`